Veeraa Verified Leaders

 Krishna is fighting to save the Sundarbans, one sapling at a time.
 Will you help her keep planting?

-"We plant mangrove trees along the river so that there is no flooding — we have a lot of land erosion in our area almost every year, and this is our answer to it.
-All the girls in the village can be united and work together — I enjoy it because I am thinking about everyone, not just myself."
+Translated from Bengali: "We plant mangrove trees along the river so that there is no flooding.
+We have a lot of land erosion in our area almost every year, and this is our answer to it.
+All the girls in the village can be united and work together.
+I enjoy it because I am thinking about everyone, not just myself."

-"Thanks to the tree-planting, the river waves can no longer crash directly against the embankment — people no longer have to keep watch through the night, and damage has decreased significantly."
+Translated from Bengali: "Thanks to the tree-planting, the river waves can no longer crash directly against the embankment.
+People no longer have to keep watch through the night, and damage has decreased significantly."

 Dipankar Mondal